 Visit here to learn more.

-15. Relocate to Buffalo, New York
+15. Free Land in Buffalo, New York

 If you love the idea of free land, but can’t quite bring yourself to love the rural options, then Buffalo may just work for you.